Lauren Beveridge, Owner and Maker of Scout + Bean

 I am a maker to my core.
 I’ve been making things since I can remember.
-Give me an idea, describe a product you need, show me a picture - chances are, I can figure out a way to make it.
+Give me an idea, describe a product you need, show me a sketch of what you're thinking - chances are, I can figure out a way to make it.
+I am a perfectionist through and through when it comes to stitches, size, shape, and consistency.
+I strive to create unique, original designs, incorporating elements that no other rope artisans are doing.
+I make pieces that people can actually use - things that are beautiful, but not so beautiful that you want to set it on the shelf and never use it.

 I learned to knit sitting between my great grandmother’s legs when I was six.
 My mother taught me to sew when I was ten.
 Growing up, we weren’t poor, but like most Maine families - we were one accident or medical mishap away from being in trouble monetarily.
-It was always engrained in me that “we’re not going to buy that, because we can make it ourselves”.
+My mom sewed our clothes from scratch.
+From a young age, it was always engrained in me that "we can make it ourselves”.
 Which when you think about it, is so incredibly empowering and self sufficient - to have the ability and confidence to make something yourself, because you can.

 I am a one woman show over here - I dye all the rope, sew up all the rope, tag finished product, and ship everything!
 I work in my in-home studio space, among the Coastal Mountains in Lincolnville, Maine.